lucasaquiles/workshop-data-science/README.md

-# workshop-data-science

-workshop using python for data science with libs:
+workshop at devconf2019 using python for data science with libs:

 - pandas
 - matplotlib